pdsam/feup-lpoo/docs/README.md

 -->
 ### Architectural Pattern
 Given the fact that we are doing a game, we opted to use the Model-View-Controller Architectural Pattern.
+ - Model: Holds all the information to be displayed in the game.
+ - View: Displays the game with the information of the model, also gathers user input.
+ - Controller: Responsible for the control of the game.

 ### Large Amount of possible commands
+#### Problem
 The controller will need to interact with the model diferently depending on the input from the user.
+Therefore having a large amount of possible commands.
+#### Solution
-Therefore having a large amount of possible commands, we opted to use the Command Design Pattern.
-This allows us to: structure a system around high-level operations built on primitive operations.
+ We opted to use the Command Design Pattern.
+This allows us to: structure a system around high-level operations built on primitive operations by having a Command interface and making the commands implement it.

 ### Comunication from the board(model) to the controller
+#### Problem
-Later we faced a problem where the controller needed to know what changed in the board class to process it physics wise and combo wise.
+We faced a problem where the controller needed to communicate with the board to know what changed so it could process the physics  and check for combos.
+#### Solution:
 The observer design pattern came in handy for this as we made the controller observe the board.
 As a result, the communication between the board and the controller was made in a much simpler way.

 ### Adapter
+#### Problem
+#### Solution

 ### State
+#### Problem
+#### Solution

 ### Swing based view
+#### Problem
-Finally, we had to add a view based on swing, maintining the rest  of code identical.
+We had to add a view based on swing, maintining the rest  of code identical.
+#### Solution
 Therefore we used the abstract factory design pattern, having an interface as the view.
 Thus, making the switching between lanterna and Swing much easier.

 ## Known Code Smells and Refactoring Suggestions